 If you’re enjoying a lovely Italian dish, you may look over to see big pouting eyes—just begging ever-so-politely for a bite.
 Or maybe your naughty boy or girl got into some spaghetti leftovers.
 Regardless of the reason, you want to know—is spaghetti sauce safe for your dog to eat?

 The answer here is a definite no!
-Your dog should never have traditional spaghetti sauces.
+Your dog should never eat traditional spaghetti sauce.
 But wait, isn’t spaghetti sauce essentially just crushed tomatoes?
 Kind of—let’s dig deeper to find out why it’s a big negative.

 What Makes Spaghetti Sauce Bad for Dogs?